Banny-b/e-mail-ua-mjml/README.md

 # e-mail-ua-mjml
-Layout e-mail Stand with Ukraine made using MJML
+Layout e-mail Stand with Peace made using MJML.